jackjliew/ai-openscale/wos-behavior-anomalies.md

 ### Do the math
 {: #behavior-anomalies-math}

+Data drift determines the extent of the drift in the features of the model.
 Every three hours, {{site.data.keyword.aios_short}} calculates data drift by analyzing all transactions for data inconsistency by comparing the transaction data with the training data.
 Where there are changes or discrepancies, {{site.data.keyword.aios_short}} calculates the extent of the data drift.

-Every three hours, {{site.data.keyword.aios_short}} calculates drift by analyzing the same training data that has already been analyzed by your predictive model.
-It then compares the results to the model's predictions.
-Where there are changes or discrepancies, {{site.data.keyword.aios_short}} calculates the extent of the drift and, based on the threshold that you set, alerts you to the occurrence.

 ### Drift visualization
 {: #behavior-anomalies-display}